Wendougee Data S Espresso Machine Review

 Looking below the brew group, one can see the polished stainless steel of the brew group housing, and the included bottomless portafilter.
 I very much like the combination of polished stainless steel, and the various wood touch points of the machine.

-Below the portafilter, you will see WENDOUGEE branded on the front, and the manometer and power light on teh right side, below the water faucet.
-The only think I have to complain about here is that the water faucet often covers the power light, so that you cannot see its condition.
+Below the portafilter, you will see WENDOUGEE branded on the front, and the manometer and power light on the right side, below the water faucet.
+The only thing I have to complain about here is that the water faucet often covers the power light, so that you cannot see its condition.

 Having a look at the side of the machine, the Data S maintains its elegant beauty.
 The side panels taper towards the back, giving it a sporty look.
 As a bonus, these panels are easy to remove, but more on that later.

-You will also notice the heavy duty feet at the bottom of the unit.
+You will also notice the polished feet at the bottom of the unit.
 These metal feet are heavy duty, and the front two can be placed within various tapped holes.
 Nice touch.

 The top plate of the Data S is made of stainless, and has slits for the heat to escape.
 This is also where the heavy duty water tank cover is located, and the black metal handle gives a satisfying ‘clunk’, as you set it back down into its place.